liblit/uw-cs-letterhead/README.md

 Evince bug, and it also affects paper copies printed from Evince 2.28.
 Avoid this bug by viewing or printing the document from Acrobat Reader or a later version of Evince.

+The preprinted paper letterhead includes header and footer content fairly close to the top and bottom edges of the paper.
+This document class faithfully reproduces that design.
+In my experience, modern laser printers can print much closer to the paper edge than the PDF viewers seem to think.
+When printing from a PDF viewer, try turning *off* any “Page Scaling” print options.
+Shrinking or fitting to the “printable area” simply causes an unnecessary deviation from the preprinted original.
+That being said, do examine your paper printout to check whether any header or footer content has been cut off due to real limitations on your printer’s printable area.